-Order new filter cartridges through the dealer where you bought the refrigerator, or contact the Consumer Assistance Center at 1-800-944-9044.
+Order new filter cartridges through the dealer where you bought the refrigerator, contact the Customer Care Center at 1-800-944-9044, or go to our web site at www.frigidaire.com.
 It might be good to order some filter cartridges when you first install your refrigerator.
-Be sure to ask for the RG-100 PureSource TM replacement cartridge.
+Be sure to ask for the FC-100 PureSource^{TM} replacement cartridge.

-The PureSourceTM NGRG-2000 Ice and Water Filter System with the RG-100 cartridge is tested and certified by NSF International, the nationally recognized and respected, not for profit, certification organization for public health safety.
-The PureSourceTM system is tested and certified to ANSI/NSF Standard 42.
+The PureSource2TM Ice and Water Filter System NGFC 2000 with the PureSource2TM cartridge FC 100 is tested and certified by NSF International, the nationally recognized and respected, not for profit, certification organization for public health safety.
+The PureSource2^{TM-} Filter system is tested and certified to ANSI/ NSF Standards 42 and 53.
 See performance data sheet for specifications.
 This system should not be used on water that is microbiologically unsafe or with water of unknown quality unless the water has been adequately disinfected before or after traveling through the filtration system.